 Faith Promise has been a tradition at Granada for over 50 years.
-It's an opportunity for the congregation to prayerfully seek God's guidance in giving specifically to Missions, in addition to regular tithes and offerings for the next year.
+It's an opportunity for the congregation to prayerfully seek God's guidance in giving SPECIFICALLY TO MISSIONS, which is in addition to regular tithes and offerings for the next year.
 It's an adventure of faith, trusting that God will provide additional means throughout the year to give specifically towards missions.
 These commitments are not monitored - it's between each person and God.
 Prayerfully consider how God may be leading you to bless Granada's missionaries through a Faith Promise Commitment.

-1. Click on the link below to make a commitment or give
+1. Click on the link below to make a commitment online

 2. Turn in a commitment slips or checks on a sunday morning in the offering box

-3. Mail in committment slips or checks to the Church office:
+3. Mail in commitment slips or checks to the Church office: